All Episodes

 I know because I watched most of it.

-Um and and that's just who he is.
+And that's just who he is.

-Uh Jim Jordan, it is important.
+Jim Jordan, it is important.

 There's no doubt about it.

-Yeah, we're getting rid of waste, fraud, and abuse and make them the able bodied work.
+Yeah, we're getting rid of waste, fraud, and abuse, and make them the able-bodied work.

 That's just common sense.

-That's that's one of our our core principles.
+That's one of our core principles.

-And the country appreciates getting rid of the waste and the fraud and abuse in in any government program.
+And the country appreciates getting rid of the waste and the fraud and abuse in any government program.

-So um, yeah, that that's what we're focused on.
+So, yeah, that's what we're focused on.

-We appreciate you as always, Congressman.
+We appreciate you, as always, Congressman.

 Thank you for being with us.

-Thank you, Sontake.
+Thank you, Sean.

-And I said no, I didn't know what he was referring to.
+And I said, no, I didn't know what he was referring to.

 He's doing awful.

-It's all it's the worst ever hundred days ever.
+It's the worst ever, 100 days ever.

-What's so fascinating about it is when you look at where the polls came from, these are the exact people that were off by six, seven, eight, nine, ten points in the 2024 election, but more importantly, there were people that have never polled Donald Trump the right way, ever.
+What's so fascinating about it is when you look at where the polls came from, these are the exact people that were off by six, seven, eight, nine, ten points in the 2024 election.

-Uh anyway, so Matt Towery was out in the field, and lo and behold, what a shock.
+Anyway, so Matt Towery was out in the field, and lo and behold, what a shock.

-Donald Trump's approval rating's fifty-five percent.
+Donald Trump's approval rating is 55%.

-His disapproval rating is forty-four percent.
+His disapproval rating is 44%.

-Undecided is one percent.
+Undecided is 1%.

-That's eleven points above water.
+That's 11 points above water.

 Anyway, he joins us now.

-Well, Sean, I think the the polling was already beginning to shift in the direction of Trump when we did our earlier poll in early May.
+Well, Sean, I think the polling was already beginning to shift in the direction of Trump when we did our earlier poll in early May.

-I think I said on your TV show that that 10% means that opinion is shifting.
+As you would call it a 10% undecided, I think I said on your TV show that that 10% means that opinion is shifting.

 I think that all the bad news is out of the way.